beausalgado/beau-salgado/README.md

 - 👋 Hi, I’m Beau Augusto Salgado.
 - 👀 I’m interested in music and language.
 - 🌱 I’m currently learning full stack web development.
-- 💞️ I’m looking to collaborate on studying!
-- 📫

 <!---
 beau-augusto/beau-augusto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.